cognisant/Docs.DevelopmentProcess/README.md

 To minimise the quantity of partially complete stories at the end of a sprint, a limit is imposed on the number of work in progress stories.
 Currently, this limit is set at 3 stories.

 The sprint board is also used to track distractions which occur during a sprint.
+A distraction is anything that prevents a team member from spending time on planned sprint tasks, e.g. time spent in meetings or responding to support tickets.
 These are recorded on Post-it notes with a description and a rough estimate of time spent on them.
-A distraction is anything that prevented a team member from spending time on planned sprint tasks, e.g. time spent in meetings or responding to support tickets.
-These can be used to identify trends in impediments, and account for lower than expected achievement during a sprint.
+Distraction Post-its are normally placed in the rightmost column of the board, however, if an ongoing distraction is taking a long time to resolve, the Post-it may be placed in the doing column of the board.
+At the end of a sprint, these Post-its can be used to identify trends in impediments, and account for lower than expected achievement during a sprint.

 #### Daily Scrums